uiowaSEP2024/002_ImagePro/.github/ISSUE_TEMPLATE/pull_request_template.md

 _What happy paths have been tested?_

 _What sad paths have been tested?_
+# Problems Faced
+_Did you run into any problems, if so how did you resolve them?
 # Screenshots
 _Any screenshots/videos demonstrating the functioning of the changes made in this pull request?_